cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 ## <a id='list-routes'></a>List Routes ##

 You can list routes for the current space with `cf routes` command.
-Note that the subdomain is shown as “host”, separate from the domain segment.
+Note that the subdomain is shown as "host", separate from the domain segment.
 For example:
 <pre class="terminal">
 cf routes
 Getting routes...
 OK